 Q: Will CRPO recognize “consultation,” “mentorship,” and “training” provided by psychologists as equivalent to clinical supervision for CRPO registration purposes?

-- Ensure your potential clinical supervisor meets CRPO’s definition of a clinical supervisor.
+- Ensure the clinical supervisor meets CRPO’s definitionof a clinical supervisor.

-- Assure that the relationship between you and the clinical supervisor has the following purposes: 1. to promote the professional growth of the RP; 2. to enhance the RP’s safe and effective use of self in the therapeutic relationship; 3. to discuss the direction of therapy; and 4. to safeguard the well-being of the client.
+- Assure that the relationship has the following purposes: 1. to promote the professional growth of the RP; 2. to enhance the RP’s safe and effective use of self in the therapeutic relationship; 3. to discuss the direction of therapy; and 4. to safeguard the well-being of the client.
 This is demonstrated when the RP’s knowledge, skill and judgment are assessed; when RP’s learning needs are assessed; when the RP is provided with formative feedback; and when actions are taken to ensure client safety.

-- Ensure that the relationship will not impede your ability to meet the Professional Practice Standards for RPs, particularly those that relate to competence, clinical supervision, informed consent, issuing accurate documents and financial record-keeping.
+Ensure that the relationship will not impede their ability to meet the Professional Practice Standards for RPs, particularly those that relate to competence, clinical supervision, informed consent, issuing accurate documents and financial record-keeping.

 Q: What should I do if my supervisor does not meet CRPO’s definition of a clinical supervisor?

 The answer to this question depends on your registration status.
 If you require clinical supervision for registration purposes (e.g. because you are a student, a Qualifying member, or a member who does not yet qualify for independent practice), you need to receive supervision from someone who meets CRPO’s clinical supervisor criteria.
 If you’re someone who requires clinical supervision for registration purposes and you wish to continue working with a supervisor who does not meet the criteria, it’s important for you to know that the College will not recognize this as fulfilling the requirement to practise with clinical supervision.
 Learn more by reading our chart on Who Can Supervise Who.